MyMobiCasino

 Card Counting

-While learning to count cards can lead to big payoffs — and also potential banning — from brick-and-mortar casinos, it’s worth noting that the strategy is impossible to implement online.
-The reason counting works in person is that it’s unfeasible to shuffle hundreds of cards between every hand.
-Online, though, casinos can virtually shuffle cards between each hand, rendering card counting useless.
+Although learning to count cards can lead to big rewards - and possible outright bans - in physical casinos, it's important to understand that the strategy is impossible to beat when playing online.
+Counting cards works in a land-based environment because it's virtually impossible to shuffle several hundred cards between each hand of play.
+However, online casinos can virtually shuffle the cards between each hand, rendering the whole card counting thing moot.

 Advanced Blackjack Strategies